Skip to content ↓

 College Council

-The College wants pupil engagement and encourages discussion and purposeful debate, the boys can have a say in major topics across the College by being part of the College council.
+The College wants pupil engagement and encourages discussion and purposeful debate, the pupils can have a say in major topics across the College by being part of the College council.
 They are elected by their peers and bring ideas and discussion points from their Houses, the chair of the Council is elected from the Year 11 cohort and he guides the Council through their meetings with support from teaching staff.
-The minutes are sent to the Headmaster for discussion at the Senior Leadership Team meeting and a response is posted for all to see.
+The minutes are sent to the Headteacher for discussion at the Senior Leadership Team meeting and a response is posted for all to see.
 Actions are prompt and a visual signal that the pupils have a voice in life at the College.

 Sensory Garden